Awards and Recognition Program

 ASHP and ABHP members are invited, annually, to suggest nominees in writing with substantiating evidence.
 Nominations should state how the nominee meets the criteria for the award.
 This includes a record of demonstrating leadership in the reduction of racial and ethnic disparities in healthcare in one or more of the following areas:

-• Increasing awareness of these disparities among healthcare providers, administrators, legislators, regulators, third-party payers, and the public;
+• Increasing awareness about access to care among healthcare providers, administrators, legislators, regulators, third-party payers, and the public;

 • Ensuring effective communication with patients and among providers;